BioinformaticsSTU/OmicsARules/README.md

 ## What is number of gene?

-OmicsARules is supposed to use the top 500 genes from the uploading dataset for association rules analysis.
-Therefore, if this uploading dataset contains more than 500 genes, you are required to sort these genes according to a certain score, which measure the importance of genes to cancers, This score could be P value, t statistic or AUC value after differentially expression analysis or diagnostic test.
+You can select n top-ranked gene and use these genes to have process run, you are required to sort these genes according to a certain score, which measure the importance of genes to cancers.
+The score could be P value, t statistic or AUC value after differentially expression analysis or diagnostic test.
 As for mutation dataset, genes could be ranked according to the mutation rate of each gene.

 ## What is maxlen and minlen?